 A requirement for additional cash payments for certified crops is an important facet of our 2020 Certification Program.
 Our new program requires buyers to pay a Sustainability Differential, a mandatory additional cash payment to certified farms over and above the market price; this payment is designed to be completely free of restrictions or requirements on how it is used.
 The amount of the Sustainability Differential is not fixed, but for some key crops we provide additional guidance on determining the differential.
 Under the cocoa program we will be introducing a minimum Sustainability Differential as of July 2022.

 In addition, we are introducing a Sustainability Investment requirement for buyers, who must make cash or in-kind investments to farmers based on the needs identified in their own investment plans.
 This investment is critical not just for the implementation of our certification scheme, but for ongoing sustainability improvements.
 It also centers the expertise and voices of farmers in our ongoing effort to build a more equitable supply chain.
+Generally, the amount of Sustainability Investments is not fixed, with the exception of some sectors such as banana and other fruits.

 Rainforest Alliance’s Sustainability Differential and Sustainability Investment approach should not be directly compared with the Fairtrade Premium, as they are based on different approaches.
 To read more about the Fairtrade Premium, please visit Fairtrade’s website.